utraf-pasteur-institute/CellWalker-notebooks/README.md

 ```

 ## Launch Jupyter-notebook
+Now you are all set to run the 'Segmentation_visualizer.ipynb' notebook in the Jupyter notebook's user interface.
+From Anaconda prompt, launch your jupyter notebook GUI.
 ```bash
 jupyter notebook
 ```
 On linux, the command is ```jupyter-notebook```<Br>
 Browse src folder inside the folder of the repository.<br>
-Choose the notebook (.ipynb file) which you want to run.<br>
+Choose the notebook (.ipynb file) which you want to run.
+In this case- 'Segmentation_visualizer.ipynb'<br>
-When the notebook opens, select the environment 'cellwalker-notebooks-env' from the menu option "Kernel>Change kernel".
+When the notebook opens, select the environment 'cellwalker-notebooks-env' from the menu option **"**Kernel>Change kernel"**.<br>
+Use Ctrl + Enter or Shift + Enter on the keyboard to execute each cell (or step) in the notebook.

+# Notebook functionalities

 # Troubleshooting